-Avoiding credit card debt is a very good reason to skip credit cards.
+When paying for small purchases, avoiding credit card debt is a very good reason to skip credit cards.
 But beyond that, credit cards are by far the best way to pay for any transaction, no matter how small.

 Why credit cards are the best payment method for any purchase

 When you pay cash and something goes wrong, the only recourse you have is getting a refund from the vendor.
 And that is if they are willing.
 You get a few more protections from your bank with debit cards, but there are some big risks with using a card tied to your checking account for any purchase.
 Credit cards give lots of benefits with few drawbacks.

 As long as you pay them off in full every month, you’ll never pay any interest on a credit card.
 Cards also offer the best protection against fraud of any payment method.
 If a business doesn’t come through with its promises or any unauthorized activity shows up on your account, you have big protections and zero liability, respectively.

 If your debit card number leaks and bad guys get ahold of your information, they can drain your bank account and it may take months to get your funds back if you can get them back at all.
 The protections from cash and debit are subpar compared to what you get from credit cards.